Clients, Brokers Run to Smaller Firms as Merrill Gives Deadline on Int’l Accounts

 “After giving up billions and billions in the mortgage mess, Bank of America doesn’t need any more noise because of a small client in Venezuela or Colombia or whatever,” said Garcia, who now works at Mora Wealth Management, a Miami-based affiliate of Andorra’s MoraBanc.
 “All the big firm are questioning their private banking” units.

 Bolton CEO Grenier said it is easier for small, privately held broker/dealers and investment advisory firms to deal with the new restrictions and invest in technology and advisor compensation because they do not have to worry about shareholders.

 “We have the same challenges.
 The difference is just in terms of the cost structure of the major firms,” Grenier said.
 “When you look at all the costs and overhead that they have, compensation to the FA ends up being cut in the end because they have to hit certain margins.”

 A spokeswoman for Merrill Lynch did not return a request for comment.

-Merrill recently cited the departures of brokers with international clients as a reason for its moderate growth in advisor headcount, and also is battling a class-action complaint from brokers alleging that the firm misled them about its commitment to international clients.
+Merrill, which recently cited the departures of brokers with international clients as a reason for its moderate growth in advisor headcount, is battling a class-action complaint from brokers alleging that the firm misled them about its commitment to international clients.